jagotu/BACIL/thesis_text/thesis_text.md

 _Basic block dispatch node for the LLVM IR. (citation)_

-While this approach eases the issue and would separate our nested loops into smaller compilation units, it was superseded by a more generic strategy directly implemented in Truffle.
+While this approach eases the issue and would divide our nested loops into smaller compilation units, it was superseded by a more generic strategy directly implemented in Truffle.

 This strategy, called On-Stack Replacement (OSR), was made specifically to target the described issue: